f5devcentral/f5-big-iq-lab/docs/class5/module7/lab1.rst

   |image07|

-To verify the creation of the BIG-IP VE, you can log in to the vCenter server
+To verify the creation of the BIG-IP VE, you can login to the vCenter server

  |image08|

 ..
-Note:: vCenter credentials are administrator@vsphere.local    / Purpl3$lab, and you MUST log in to the Jump host to access vCenter
+Note:: vCenter credentials are administrator@vsphere.local    / Purpl3$lab, and you MUST login to the Jump host to access vCenter

 BIG-IP VE Creation is complete from here we can see BIG-IQ harvested the DHCP IP address.